 The Sketchy Data Practices

-To crown it all, both Life360 and Tile went to great lengths to inform users that they have no intention to sell the data provided by Tile tracker.
+Both Life360 and Tile went to great lengths to inform users that they have no intention of selling the data provided by Tile tracker.
 Will they keep their promise?
-Only time will tell.
-Now that the trust users put in the app has been lost, and a specific line has been crossed, building it back will be hard.
+The trust users put in the app has been lost and a specific line crossed.

 Is There a Trustworthy Alternative to Privacy-Invasive Apps?